Sebastián Tagliabúe: United Arab Emirates

 Tagliabúe was offered to join UAE Pro-League side Al-Wahda and in June 2013 agreed to a five-year contract.
 He scored a hat-trick on 14 December 2017 in a UAE League Cup match against Al-Wasl.
 After spending seven years at the club winning at least four domestic titles, Tagliabúe joined Al-Nasr on a two-year contract.
 And on 13 June 2022, Tagliabúe joined his former club Al-Wahda.

 International career

-In 2020, Tagliabúe was naturalized as an Emirati citizen making him one of the first three non Emirati-born players to do so alongside Fábio Virginio de Lima and Caio Canedo Corrêa both from Brazil.
-Following the naturalization, he was called up to the United Arab Emirates team by Jorge Luis Pinto in October 2020 where he made his debut against Uzbekistan and scored his first international goal in a 2–1 defeat.
+In 2020, Tagliabúe was granted UAE passport, making him one of the first three South American-born players to represent the United Arab Emirates, alongside fellow Brazilian-born players Fábio Virginio de Lima and Caio Canedo Corrêa Following the naturalization, he was called up to the United Arab Emirates team by Jorge Luis Pinto in October 2020 where he made his debut against Uzbekistan and scored his first international goal in a 2–1 defeat.